cysouw/diathesis/text/c02_structure.md

 ### Isolated subject diatheses {#sec:intro-isolated-subject-diathesis}

-{#par:verbative} Isolated diatheses that involve a nominative subject are not widespread in German.
+{#par:verbative} Isolated diatheses that involve a nominative subject do not show much variation in German.
 The most widespread kind is the drop of the subject ~~[SBJ › Ø]~~, i.e. the complete removal of the role marked as nominative subject without any further accompanying role-remapping or reintroduction of a new subject.
 This is typically attested with intransitive verbs: after removing the single available role, there is no other role introduced to fill the structural subject position.
 Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~verbative~~ diatheses.^[Unfortunately, there is another use of the term *Verbativ* in the German grammatical tradition, which originates in the work of Engel [e.g. @engel1996: 198, 251, 347].
 Engel's concept is completely different from my concept here.
 We just happened to stumble upon the same neologism.]
 Note that there is a strong tendency for every German sentence to formally have a nominative subject with verb agreement.
-Consequently, such verbative diatheses almost always result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).
+Consequently, such verbative diatheses regularly (but not always) result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).

 A ~~verbative~~ diathesis is attested with verbs like *stinken* 'to stink' [@next], see [@sec:case-nominative-drop].
 In a sentence like *es stinkt* the pronoun *es* can of course simply be an anaphor, like in [@next b].
 In such a sentence, the role of 'stinker' is still present and there is no diathesis at all.
 However, in other contexts [@next c] the verb *stinken* is used without implied subject.
 This is typically attested in contexts in which some odour is attested, but the originator is not known.